-Jacob and his mother Rebekah take advantage of Isaac's blindness to deceive him and gain the birthright.
-Later, Laban turns the tables on Jacob, teaching him a lesson about exploitation when he desires Rachel as wife, but is enslaved to Laban by trickery.
+Jacob and his mother Rebekah take advantage of Isaac's blindness to deceive him and gain the blessing.
+Later, Laban turns the tables on Jacob, teaching him a lesson about exploitation when he desires Rachel as a wife but is enslaved to Laban by trickery.
 Though God uses that exploitation to accomplish His purposes of laying the building blocks of the nation of Israel, he rebukes Laban for his deception.

 Scripture reveals a number of truths about exploitation:

-How do thankfulness and praise to God and praise alter one's outlook?
+How do thankfulness and praise to God alter one's outlook?